ereiskind/nolcat/docs/source/testing.rst

 * Films on Demand

   * Requiring a requestor ID and an API key
+  * Errors reported by returning a dict with the contents of a COUNTER "Exceptions" block

 * Gale Cengage Learning
 * HighWire
 * J-STAGE

   * Requiring only a customer ID
+  * Errors reported by returning a dict with the contents of a COUNTER "Exceptions" block

 * JSTOR
 * Loeb Classical Library